OanaGaskey/Traffic-Sign-Classifier/README.md

 ![NetImages](images/NetImages.JPG)

-I cropped the images so that the traffic sign takes up most of the space, I also paid attention that images are square as much as possible since I noticed that resizing them to 32x32 might stretch them out making them harder to be classified.
+I cropped the images so that the traffic sign takes up most of the space, I also made sure that images are square as much as possible since I noticed that resizing them to 32x32 might stretch them out making them harder to be classified.
 The images are all of front facing traffic signs as I wanted to avoid having to undistort them.

 I reloaded the model I saved at the end of the training and ran the predictions on the newly acquired images.
 Of course, I also labeled the images and pre-processed them in the same way I did with the originally given data.
 Below is the output on the web images set.

 ![WebAccuracy](images/WebAccuracy.JPG)

 Only one image is misclassified out of the five I found.
-I noticed that the simpler forms as triangles, circles and octagons are easily identified while numbers are not.
+I noticed that simpler forms like triangles, circles and octagons are easily identified while numbers are not.
 Even if the 50km/h sign is not correctly identified, it is still predicted as a speed limit sign.
 Looking at the top five softmax values for the predictions of these images, I was surprised to see 100% for both yield and priority.
 The 50km/h misclassified sign also has a high confidence of 90.7%, there is definitely room for improvement for number recognition in my model.
 The lowest percentage is for the stop sign, even though it is correctly classified I think that its shape being close to a circle and having some text inside, makes it a bit more difficult to classify.